 If someone steals your identity, they might not do anything obvious like steal from your existing accounts.
 They may just open new accounts in your name, with a new address.
 You won't know anything about it until (or unless) you check your credit report and start seeing unexplained activity in your name.

 Be careful about Rewards cards.
 Studies have shown that spending goes up when people think they're getting more rewards for doing it.
 The bills still have to be paid though.
 And of course you're giving a lot of information to the card issuer.
-Ostensible in return for lower prices, but the benefits are really for the store and their partners.
+Ostensibly in return for lower prices, but the benefits are really for the store and their partners.

 The best way to protect your credit rating is to lock it up.
 There are two degrees of lock, and the differences are significant.